IRL2/nanover-docs/source/tutorials/vrclient.rst

    .. grid-item::

         .. important::
-            To press a button on the main menu in VR, **place the end of your right controller** on the button and **click the trigger**.
+            To press a button on the in-VR main menu, **place the end of your right controller** on the button and **click the trigger**.